coralbits/coralpages/README.md

 - [ ] Easy to add new widgets to create a custom page personality.
 - [ ] Easy to add new stores to create a custom page backend.
 - [ ] HTTP backend, so it can add data to the context, or directly render elements.
+- [ ] Made in Rust, so it's fast.
+Very fast.

 ## TODO